 Beating a Default Judgment In Ohio

-· Prove that you didn’t respond because of mistake or confusion
+• You didn’t respond due to mistake or confusion

 There are essentially two ways to undo a default judgment against you.
 The first is to claim relief under Civ.
 R. 60(B).
 You can be relieved from a final judgment if the judgment was entered due to mistake, inadvertence, surprise, or excusable neglect.
 Excusable neglect is the most common.